CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 ## Licensing Requirements

-A valid Cortex licence file must have been procured from Cortex.
-This should contain a fingerprint for the Web Application Server and each Application Server.
+A valid Cortex licence file must be procured from Cortex.
+This should contain fingerprints for the Web Application Server and each Application Server.
 To get a licence file take the following steps:

 1. Copy the following template to a text file: